buildingSMART/ifc-gherkin-rules/features/README.md

 #### Mandatory content
 `.feature` files:
-- must include one and only one of these three tags to classify the validation category:
+- must include one and only one of these tags to classify the validation category:
+    - `@critical`
     - `@implementer-agreement`
     - `@informal-proposition`
     - `@warning` (industry best practices as information; not a pass / fail)